 So what went wrong last week?

 Monday – 20 mins very easy

-After a stressful morning spent packaging eBay sales, preparing and double-checking all the paperwork I needed for my interview, ironing, checking train times and generally getting myself completely worked up, I travelled down to London to meet up with my mentor.
-After my meeting I walked across Marylebone to meet my friend.
-We had a couple of pints in his local and vowed to sample the Monday Madness menu next time I’m in London.
-Feeling suitably refreshed and also incredibly hungry, we walked the short distance to a local family owned Italian restaurant.
-Unfortunately, the food wasn’t up to its usual high standard.
-Hopefully it will be better next time we go there.
+After a stressful morning spent packaging eBay sales, preparing and double-checking all the paperwork I needed for my interview, ironing, checking train times and generally getting myself completely worked up, I travelled down to London to meet up with my mentor Geoff.
+After discussing my imminent interview, we had a couple of pints in his local pub and vowed to sample the Monday Madness menu next time I’m in London.
+Feeling suitably refreshed and also incredibly hungry, we then walked the short distance to a local family owned Italian restaurant, Casa Becci.
+As I’m not very adventurous, I opted for my usual prawn cocktail followed by steak with peppercorn sauce.

 Tuesday – Rest